nxtwrld/aouros-www/AI_SESSION_WORKFLOW.md

     - Update question status (answered/pending/partial)
     - Extract follow-up information from answers
     - Context assembly informs question prioritization
+    - Rephrased questions are matched to existing question nodes by semantic similarity; IDs persist and nodes are updated in place rather than recreated

 12. **Real-time Client Updates with Context**
     - Send discovered inputs via SSE to client with context metadata